 - I put a dish towel on the headrest of both MCs to make it easy to keep the headrests clean and oil-free.
 The OHCO head cover is removable for washing.

 - The Inada chair must be reset (by turning it off and on) after any power failure.
-I am not sure about the OHCO, because the power has stayed on.
+OHCO does not need a reset.

 - I tried the OHCO air ionizer.
 It emits a not-pleasant smell that is vaguely vegetable-like.
 I won't use it again!
 It now smells upstairs where this computer is located.